apple/GCGC/Jupyter-everything/setup/README.md

 2. Use `pip3` for installing packages.
 3. `pip3 install <package name>`.
 (For Example: `pip3 install matplotlib`)
 4. If you do not already have pip3 installed , you may need to update the version.
-Follow the command line error output to update the version, if needed.
+Follow the command line error output to update the version, if needed (`python3 -m pip install --upgrade pip`).
 Otherwise, follow [this guide](https://packaging.python.org/tutorials/installing-packages/) in the offical python documentation
 5. Currently, the following packages are needed.
 Install all.
     - matplotlib
     - pandas